pytorchbearer/torchbearer/docs/examples/gan.rst

    :language: python
    :lines: 19-29

 We then define a number of state keys for convenience.
-This is optional, however automatically avoids key conflicts.
+This is optional, however, it automatically avoids key conflicts.

 .. literalinclude:: /_static/examples/gan.py
    :language: python